- 1 10 Travel Tips For First Time Solo Travellers

 EasyLockThe EasyLock is a simple but incredibly strong temporary door lock.
 Incredibly simple to install, only seconds to activate, the Easy Lock will prevent anyone, even with a key, from opening the door.
 This means that if you are staying away from home in a hotel, rental home or apartment, student dormitory or even if you need extra security on your own home on a door that may not have it’s own lock the Easy Lock will hold the door secure.
 Additionally the EasyLock has a unique feature which means that if someone knocks on the door and you are not sure who they are you can easily open the door sufficiently to identify them or receive a note or identification.

 Travel BraThe Travel Bra is made of a number of secret pockets and a drop down pouch to hold your passport.
 Perfect for travel, The Travel Bra™ is made from organic cotton & bamboo fabric is anti-microbacterial & highly breathable.
 Ultra-soft bindings, wide shoulder straps, flat seams, no under-wire and no scratchy labels or hook & eye to press into your back.
 With hidden pockets for passport, cards, cash.
+For more tips on what to pack for long term travel check the couple behind the Miles Less Travelled.

 7. Planning For The unthinkableNo one ever plans to lose their belongings or have their stuff stolen but these things can happen.
 So what would you do it that did happen?
 You can take safety precautions such as; Splitting your money and documents and store close to your body or better yet leave in your hotel room safe box.
 Make copies of your travel documents and email them to yourself or store them on a cloud drive.
 Also make sure you have travel insurance that covers for stolen or lost items, repatriation or hospital cover should you fall ill.
 Travel insurance is not that expensive and yet there are many people that travel without it.
 It’s almost as important as you documents!
 So don’t travel without it.
+Check outCoverwise,Insurefor, in addition to Travel Insurance for Medical which covers you if you already have a medical condition.

 When you do this, your friends and family might want to tag along but you are planning on a solo trip then say this is a trip for just you, yourself and maybe Irene.
 Sharing your itinerary means that they know where you are should anything happen.
 This is also re-assuring for your friends and family who might have conjured up all sorts of monsters from the universe to deter you from venturing out into this big ‘ol beautiful world.
 You can keep them update via whatever means which are easier for.
 This in a way also creates a pattern on communication, which is easy to notice if you suddenly stop communications.